-Here’s a quick guide on our family of four Cokes.
+Here’s a quick guide to the family of Coke:

 And… did you know that the abbreviation “Coke” was used for the first time in magazine ads in 1941.